Prohibited Academic Actions

 Students enrolled at IAU are expected to act in a respectful and courteous manner towards classmates, host families, IAU faculty members and staff, community members, and local authorities.
 Because it is very important to stay safe in a study abroad experience, students must be active participants in the matter of their own safety and health.
 Behavior that risks one’s own welfare or the welfare of others will not be tolerated.
 Any questions about proper conduct while in France may be addressed to IAU staff.
 IAU reserves the right to dismiss students without refund because of acts which violate these principles.

-Binge drinking - generally referred to in the US as having 5 or more drinks (men) or 4 or more drinks (women) on one occasion - and drinking to get drunk are considered culturally inappropriate in Europe.
+Binge drinking and drinking to get drunk are considered culturally inappropriate in Europe.
 Alcohol may be consumed, within reasonable limits, by students who are of legal age in France.
 Students who choose to consume alcohol do so with the knowledge that they remain responsible for their actions at all times and are expected to drink responsibly and refrain from putting themselves or other students in danger.
 The policy at IAU states that excessive and irresponsible drinking (as reported by faculty and administration, homestay hosts or other students) leading to intoxication and behavior that interferes with the program or the rights of others, is subject to the following consequences:

 • Student is called to meet with the Dean of Students to discuss the reported incident and review the